State & Federal Grants

 Arkansas Department of Higher Education Programs

 The programs listed below are awarded and administered by the Arkansas Department of Higher Education.
-Further information may be obtained by writing to: Arkansas Department of Higher Education, 114 East Capitol, Little Rock, AR 72201, or by calling (479) 371-2000, or 1-800-547-8839 or at www.adhe.edu.
+Further information may be obtained by writing to: Arkansas Department of Higher Education, 423 Main Street, Little Rock, AR 72201, or by calling (501) 371-2000, or at https://scholarships.adhe.edu/.
 The application for all programs is available on-line.

 Arkansas Academic Challenge Scholarship Program